• Home

 Stress Officer Safety

 The harsh fact of the matter is every police officer that goes to work carries a gun and wears body armor for a reason.
-That reason is because it is the police officer’s function to seek out the worst criminals and predators in society and confront them head on.
+That reason is that it is the police officer’s function to seek out the worst criminals and predators in society and confront them head-on.

 As an FTO, it is your responsibility to ensure that the recruit officer learns and properly uses the skills they will need to save their own life.